|Jack Warden, Abraham Sofaer, and Robert Sorrells|

 ---Director Robert Parrish also directed the season one episodes, "One for the Angels" and "A Stop at Willoughby."

---"The Mighty Casey" was adapted as a radio play for The Twilight Zone Radio Dramas and starred Paul Dooley.
+--"The Mighty Casey" was adapted as a Twilight Zone Radio Drama by Dennis Etchison and starred Paul Dooley.